alandipert/golf/README.markdown

 we'll see a number of default controller behaviors that are included in the Golf runtime to make your job a lot easier.

+> __Note:__ Despite the heavy use of javascript when constructing the
+> views, they are still fully accessible to webcrawlers and browsers
+> without javascript support.
+Just try the demo and see.

 ###Example Controller

 Again, the best way to illustrate the concept is probably just to present